Core functionality

 - Sets

-Optional follow-up: Tenant can request entity creation from the file.
-If yes, a Document/Pages entity is created from the File metadata and its statements are added to the journal.
+Optional follow-up: create a Document / Pages entity from the file metadata; its statements are added to the journal.

 Get a file